hejtmy/two-worlds-analysis/Report/paper-results.md

 | Treadmill VR-Desktop |   0.2298740| p = 0.12    |
 | Treadmill VR-Real    |  -0.2411379| p = 0.15    |

+### Improvement from the pre-switch block to the final block

+Looking at participants performance in the pre-switch block and the last block, we can deduce what margin of improvement is possible.
+We see that participants learning in the real world don't improve significantly more in number or errors *t*(21)=1.26, *p* = .223 but they are continuously imrpoving in distance performance *t*(21)=2.22, *p* = .037.

 ### Something about pointing?

 Summary
 -------

-We can see different rates of learning speed across different conditions, with significan differences between groups in their performance after the first phase witt the real world learning group performing the best, but only significanly different from group learning on the desktop.
+We can see different rates of learning speed across different conditions, with significan differences between groups in their performance after the first phase with the real world learning group performing the best, but only significanly different from group learning on the desktop.
 All conditions show some level of transfer, demonstrated both by general improvement from the first block to the fourth, as well as decreased errors in desktop and treadmill VR group after the switch to the real environment.
+All groups get to the same level of performance after the three blocks post switch in the real world, not differing in errors made nor distance.
+But we also observed that whilst real world training leads to almost perfect performance in the 3rd block, not differing from the last block in error rate and only slightly in distance, it takes another three blocks of learning in the real world for the groups which learned on the treadmill or the desktop to achieve same performance.

+*I am unsure if it is worth adding the rest of the dataset in (the VR - VR and real - VR groups), but the performance of Treadmill VR groups in the distance traveled gets exactly to the same level as the real world performance in the 6th block (so the VR - VR group performs the same after the 6 blocks as VR - real and real - VR).
+Which is nice comparison to the results we get here about the distance performance in the real world being almost perfect in the 3rd block and the rest of the groups slowly "getting there".*

+*The VR groups still demonstrate larger error difference in the 4-6th block, making more errors overall than the real world groups (about 2 errors per trial more).
+I believe it can be explained by either social difference - participants not wanting to "ask as much" in the real world, or accidental walking into a door due to treadmill control issues.
+Also, particiapnts told me that the VR is more "inviting" to test all the doors that are being passed (just in case), because it is more tiring to get back to one in case of a mistake.
+Anyway, not sure it it warranties adding more groups to the study, but at least the data are consistent and distance performance gets to the same level even in the VR*

+We found difference